OwenCochell/cursepy/docs/source/basic/collection.rst

         print(data)

 In this case, the callback is a simple function.
-Now, let's bind this function to the HC under the 'FILE' event:
+Now, let's bind this function to the CC under the 'FILE' event:

 .. code-block:: python

-    hands.bind_callback(hands.FILE, dummy_callback)
+    client.bind_callback(client.FILE, dummy_callback)

 Remember the event constants defined earlier?
 You can use those again here to define the event the callback should be bound to!
-After we receive the data from the handler associated with the FILE event, the HC will automatically call this function, and pass the returned value to the callback.
+After we receive the data from the handler associated with the FILE event, the CC will automatically call this function, and pass the returned value to the callback.

 Consider this next example:

 .. code-block:: python

-    inst = hands.addon_file(ADDON_ID, FILE_ID)
+    inst = client.addon_file(ADDON_ID, FILE_ID)

 This method, as stated earlier, will return a CurseFile instance.
 The 'ADDON_ID' is the ID of the addon, and the 'FILE_ID' is the ID of the file.